micschk/silverstripe-chunkeduploadfield/README.md

 ## This module will not be upgraded to Silverstripe 4<br>
 **The [FilePond module](https://github.com/lekoala/silverstripe-filepond) is recommended as a replacement.**

-Thank you for using it in your projects the past seven years.<br>
+Thank you for including this module in your projects over the past seven years.<br>
 It's always cool to see your work being used in well over 5000 projects :-)<br>
 <img width="220" alt="Screenshot 2021-06-25 at 16 13 07" src="https://user-images.githubusercontent.com/1005986/123437819-60dde200-d5d0-11eb-9578-0dd4f8038108.png">
 <br>(packagist data)